jcm0905/CS544/README.md

 After running the program:
 - Navigate to the `server_files` directory to see if the file is present there
 - The transferred file will have a `_svr` in its name
-- In a free terminal, run this command to perform a comparison between both files:
+- In a free terminal, be sure you're in the `FTPQUIC` folder and run this command to perform a comparison between both files:
 ```sh
 diff test_file server_files/test_file_svr
 ```